mytechia/robobo-scratch-extension/README.md

 # robobo-scratch-extension
-Scratch 2.0 extension for the Robobo education robot.
+Scratch 2.0 extension for the Robobo educational robot.